 Intensive livestock operation design review and the inspection of these works aid in protecting watersheds and source water.
 The Ministry of Agriculture requires intensive livestock operations to develop waste storage and management plans that will not contaminate water resources.
-In 2015-2016, there were thirteen plan approvals issued for intensive operations.
+In 2016-2017, fifteen plan approvals were issued for intensive operations.
 Some approvals were for expansions and/or modifications to existing operations.
-Approximately 192 site inspections were completed.
+Approximately 334 site inspections were completed.

 Planning, research and development associated with agricultural operations is another important means to protect watersheds and source water.
 The Ministry of Agriculture provides funding through the Agriculture Development Fund (ADF) to support research and development, including agricultural technologies for improved management and/or reduced environmental risks of pesticides, fertilizers and livestock manure.
-There are nine ongoing water-related projects funded under the Agriculture Demonstration of Practices and Technologies (ADOPT) and ADF, with a total funding allocation of \$396,683.
+There are twenty ongoing water-related projects funded under the Agriculture Demonstration of Practices and Technologies (ADOPT) and ADF, with a total funding allocation of \$1,641,719.
 Projects are in irrigation agronomy and technology, water conservation and water quality.

 The Ministry of Agriculture is responsible for the delivery of the environment component of Growing Forward 2.
 It consists of Environmental Farm Planning (EFP), Agri-Environmental Group Planning and the Farm Stewardship Program.
 In April of 2015 the Ministry of Agriculture launched online EFP.
 This web-based application allows producers to create an EFP at their convenience online and replaces the classroom sessions.
 Farm Stewardship is delivered through the Ministry of Agriculture.
 Agri-Environmental Group Planning is delivered on a watershed basis and provides extension and producer targeted agri-environmental programming.
 The education and planning on the control and eradication of invasive plant species is handled through the SARM-administered Comprehensive Plant and Animal Pest Control Program.
-In the 2015-16 fiscal year, \$892,200 was spent on the delivery of the Group plan and \$1,500,028 was spent on the Farm Stewardship Program.
-The number of new, endorsed environmental farm plans in 2015-16 was 33, with 12,103 plans produced since 2005.
+In the 2016-17 fiscal year, \$896,400 was spent on the delivery of the Group plan and \$2.3 million was spent on the Farm Stewardship Program.
+The number of new, endorsed environmental farm plans in 2016-17 was 48, with 12,151 plans produced since 2005.